aspnet/SignalR/specs/HubProtocol.md

 The `HandshakeRequest` message contains the following properties:

 * `protocol` - the name of the protocol to be used for messages exchanged between the server and the client
-* `version` - the version of the protocol to be used for messages exchanged between the server and the client
+* `version` - the value must always be 1, for both MessagePack and Json protocols

 Example: